pivotal/docs-tap/tap-gui/troubleshooting.md

 ### Solution

 Confirm that you are using the correct label:

 - Check the [Component definition](catalog/catalog-operations.md)
- for the annotation `backstage.io/kubernetes-label-selector`
+ for the annotation `backstage.io/kubernetes-label-selector`.
 - Confirm your Kubernetes resources match that label selector.

 ## Errors retrieving resources

 ### Symptom

-When opening the **Runtime Resource Visibility** tab, the system displays, “One or more resources might be missing because of cluster query errors.”
+When opening the **Runtime Resource Visibility** tab, the system displays, `One or more resources might be missing because of cluster query errors.`

 The reported errors might not indicate a real problem.
-A build cluster might not have runtime CRDs (like Knative Service) installed, and a run cluster might not have build CRDs (like a Cartographer Workload) installed.
+A build cluster might not have runtime CRDs installed, such as Knative Service, and a run cluster might not have build CRDs installed, such as a Cartographer workload.
 In these cases, 403 and 404 errors may be false positives.

 ### Error Details

--  <a id='rrv-cluster-configuration'></a> "Access error when querying cluster ‘CLUSTER_NAME’ for resource 'KUBERNETES_RESOURCE_PATH' (status: 401).
-Contact your administrator."
+-  <a id='rrv-cluster-configuration'></a> `Access error when querying cluster `CLUSTER_NAME` for resource 'KUBERNETES_RESOURCE_PATH' (status: 401).
+Contact your administrator.`

     #### Cause